networknext/next/cmd/tools/next/README.md

 Removes a seller with the given seller ID from Firestore.
 The seller ID can be found with `next sellers`

+## Customers

+To list customers: `next customers`

+To add a customer: Either add a buyer or seller, or both.
+The customer root object will be added for you when appropriate automatically.

+To remove a customer: Either remove a buyer or seller, or both.
+The customer root object will be remove for you when appropriate automatically.

+To edit a customer's buyer link: `next customer link buyer <customer name> <new buyer ID>` This will replace the customer's buyer reference with the buyer given by the buyer ID.
+This link is normally handled for you, but this may be necessary to edit older existing customer data.

+To edit a customer's seller link: `next customer link seller <customer name> <new seller ID>` This will replace the customer's seller reference with the seller given by the seller ID.
+This link is normally handled for you, but this may be necessary to edit older existing customer data.

 ## Datacenters

 To list datacenters: `next datacenters`